jayakumarrajagopal/pattern_formula/readme.md

                   'bbbbbbbbbb':'(b)^10'

-this provides O(n) solution for finding a smallest repeating pattern a string is made of. where n is length of string.
+this python function provides O(n) solution for finding a smallest repeating pattern a string is made of. where n is length of string.

 test sample is there as well.